detri/entt_ext/README.md

 You can add relational features by creating entities via temporarily wrapping a registry wherever needed, then query the children later with a different wrapper.

+To guarantee relationships function properly, please stick to these guidelines:

+1. **Always create and destroy relational entities via an entt_ext::relational_registry wrapper.**
+2. **Always update parent-child relationships via an entt_ext::relational_registry wrapper.**

+Non-relational components should be added through the wrapped registry.

+Destruction of parent entities via the wrapper will cascade to children.
+If you keep references to child entities, be sure to check them for validity.

 ## Systems and Groups

+### Philosophy

+- Games can host their data entirely out of an `EnTT` registry, which is usually created early and remains alive
+- Things that can't go in the registry via its context, as a component, or as a resource can be wrapped to do so
+- Thus, systems only need a registry pointer to do anything game-related

 ### Systems

 Systems take an alternate philosophy to `entt::process`.
 They are virtual classes with an overrideable `update` method which takes a `float`.
 The base constructor takes and stores a non-owning `entt::registry` pointer.